 Introduction

-In this situation, the instalment period for the last instalment payable by Centrelink ends on the day before the employer determination comes into force (the transfer day (1.1.T.90)).
+However, where an employer determination subsequently comes into force, the instalment period for the last instalment payable by Centrelink ends on the day before the employer determination comes into force (the transfer day (1.1.T.90)).

-For the employer, the person's first instalment period payable by the employer starts on the transfer day.
+The first instalment period payable by the employer starts on the transfer day.
 This does not affect when the instalment period ends.

 These rules ensure continuity of payment for the person but also make clear when Centrelink's responsibility for paying an instalment stops and the employer's starts, by reference to a transfer day.